Diazepam: Overdose

 Overdoses of diazepam with alcohol, opiates, or other depressants may be fatal.

 Interactions

-If diazepam is administered concomitantly with other drugs, attention should be paid to the possible pharmacological interactions.
-Particular care should be taken with drugs that potentiate the effects of diazepam, such as barbiturates, phenothiazines, opioids, and antidepressants.
+If diazepam is administered concomitantly with other drugs, it is recommended that attention be paid to the possible pharmacological interactions.
+Particular care is taken with drugs that potentiate the effects of diazepam, such as barbiturates, phenothiazines, opioids, and antidepressants.

-Diazepam does not increase or decrease hepatic enzyme activity, and does not alter the metabolism of other compounds.
-No evidence would suggest diazepam alters its own metabolism with chronic administration.
+Diazepam does not increase or decrease hepatic enzyme activity and does not alter the metabolism of other compounds.
+No evidence has suggested that diazepam alters its metabolism with chronic administration.

 Agents with an effect on hepatic cytochrome P450 pathways or conjugation can alter the rate of diazepam metabolism.
 These interactions would be expected to be most significant with long-term diazepam therapy, and their clinical significance is variable.